 As of Tuesday, October the 30th, 2008, I was officially no longer an employee of Nortel.
 The “severance machine” started grinding that past Friday.
 The portion of my severance I elected to take that year appeared in my bank account.
 My first reaction was shock seeing that value in my bank account.

-After panicking that my instructions had not been followed for my severance (they had), I calmed down, became my usual philosophical self, and started hearing that old Peggy Lee song, “Is that all there is?“.
-Twenty years of my life summed up in a bank entry (a five-digit bank entry, so I am not complaining about the sum itself).
+I panicked that my instructions had not been followed for my severance.
+But they had been.
+I calmed down and became my usual philosophical self.
+I started hearing that old Peggy Lee song, "Is that all there is?".
+Twenty years of my life were summed up in a bank entry.
+It was a five-digit bank entry, so I am not complaining about the sum itself.
 It just seems so final.

-It could be worse.
-I know people that don’t even have one line in their bank account.
+It was worse for others.
+I know people that don't even have one line in their bank account.

 To The Folks, I Leave Behind